FokshaWasTaken/FokshaWasTaken/README.md

 - 🌱 I usually code in Javascript or Python!
 - 🇩🇿 I live in Algeria!
 - 🎮 I prefer playing Video Games on coding :)
+- 📱 Willing to collaborate in anything I'm capable of!
-- 📱 You can find me on Discord Foksha#6999
+- ✉️ You can find me on Discord Foksha#4036

 # My Skills